 Also known as a slipped or ruptured disc, a herniated disc is a relatively common condition that occurs along your backbone when one of the rubbery cushions, known as discs, between the individual bones that make up your spine moves out of position and presses on adjacent nerves.
 If you suffer from pain, numbness or weakness in one of your arms or legs due to a herniated disc, Drs.
-John Paul Condon and Lara Condon at Chiropractic Life Center in Encinitas, California, offer a number of noninvasive treatment options.
+Leo and Courtney Meltvedt at Chiropractic Life Center in Encinitas, California, offer a number of noninvasive treatment options.

 Call (760) 783-0105 to make an appointment today.

 Your spine has bones with soft discs in between that act as cushions.
 These discs also keep the bones of your spine in place and allow your backbone to move so you can bend and stretch.
 Overuse injuries, trauma, and age cause these discs to break down and sometimes rupture.
 When that happens, the soft, jelly-like center pushes out and against either a nerve or your spinal cord, causing pain.
 Herniated discs most commonly occur in the lower part of your backbone and your neck.

 The doctors at Chiropractic Life Center review your medical history and perform a physical exam, during which either Dr. Leo or Courtney Meltvedt checks your back for tenderness by having you lie flat and move your legs in specific positions.
 To further assess your condition, they also check your:

 • Ability to feel light touches, pinpricks, or vibrations

 Additionally, motion X-rays enable Dr. Leo or Courtney Meltvedt to assess the stability of your cervical or lumbar spine and detect unusual motion between your vertebrae.